jundalisay/spblist/content/en/research/newton/principia/book-1/sec-06/_index.md

-+++
+---
+heading: Section 6
+linkTitle: Section 6
-title= "How to find motion in orbits"
+title: "How to find motion in orbits"
+# How the orbits are to be found when neither focus is given

-description= "We simplify Section 6 of  Principia Mathematica by Isaac Newton." image= "/covers/principia.jpg"
+description: "We simplify Section 3 of Principia Mathematica by Isaac Newton"
-+++
+author: Newton
+image: "/covers/principia.jpg"
+weight: 14
+---